-- Recommended (but not required) book: S. Raschka, V. Mirjalili, "Python Machine Learning: Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow 2", 3rd Edition, 2019, ISBN 9781789955750

-- Optional (but not required) book: C. Bishop, "Pattern Recognition and Machine Learning", Springer, 2006.
-ISBN 0387310738.

-- More readings and references to resources (software and datasets) shall be provided by the instructor.
+- Recommended book: S. Raschka, V. Mirjalili, "Python Machine Learning: Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow 2", 3rd Edition, 2019, ISBN 9781789955750 - Optional (but not required) book: C. Bishop, "Pattern Recognition and Machine Learning", Springer, 2006.
+ISBN 0387310738. - More readings (mainly on mobility modeling and networked systems) and references to resources (software and datasets) shall be provided by the instructor.